scikit-learn-contrib/sklearn-pandas/CONTRIBUTING.md

 5. Hack out your code.
 To run the tests and `flake8`, just run `tox`.
 Tests live in the `tests` subfolder.
 6. Submit a new PR with your code, indicating in the PR which issue/feature it relates to.

+Note: You don't need to install `sklearn-pandas` in your virtualenv to run the tests. `tox` will automatically create multiple virtual environments to run them with multiple package versions.

 ## Guidelines